Season 1 - 8 episodes (2017)

 Verdict

-I really enjoyed this season.
+I really enjoyed the first season.
 It provides intriguing ideas, frequent dark humor, and the question of what's building.
 I couldn't wait to see the next episode.
 This takes the concepts of faith and religion and anthropomorphizes them into old and new gods against each other.
 It's such a strange and intriguing concept in this weird world.

 Watch It.